From Joomla! Documentation

-register_globals is a PHP environment setting that has been the subject of controversy for sometime.
+register_globals is a PHP environment setting that has been the subject of controversy for some time.
 Older versions of PHP often have this variable set to on and that setting is known to leave a site vulnerable to hacking.
 Further information is available at the PHP website.
 Current Joomla! releases do not require this setting to be on, and best practices dictate that it should be changed to off.
 (Joomla!
 1.0.x releases also have a related emulator for this setting, which was implemented for backward compatibility with older components and extensions.
 It is generally preferred not to enable this capability.)
 If you have a component that requires this setting, you should look for an update, or find an alternative component.
 This setting was deprecated in PHP 5.3 and removed in PHP 5.4.
 If you on a secure version of PHP you shouldn't need to be worried and can skip the rest of this tutorial

 J 1.5 Log in to Joomla! administration, go to Help -> System Info, click on the PHP Settings tab, and look for the Register Globals entry.